raneem2/DA_Projects/README.md

 # My-Projects
-Contains all projects I have done so far
+This repository contains all data analysis projects I have done so far